Zamavundla/alx_python/README.md

+## Intro To Software Engineering

-This is an introduction to the python programming language.Happy coding
+This is an introduction to the python programming language.

 ![Alt text](image.png)